How to Work a Career Fair

 - Your goal should be to secure an interview—not a job offer.
 Most recruiters are not prepared or even authorized to hire a candidate on-the-spot.

 - Don’t be alarmed if the recruiter recommends or even requires you to apply on their website.
 In some cases, they may not even take a paper copy of your resume.
 They are not blowing you off; it is simply their company’s policy.

-- Identify your “Target Employers” that you know you want to visit.
-Research them on MountaineerTRAK and visit their websites.
+- Identify the target employers that you know you want to visit, and research them.

 - Create a list of questions to ask employers.

 - Decide what you will wear at least a week in advance, so you will know if you need to go shopping or have something cleaned.